Skip to Content

 Lefferts Avenue counted the most crash injuries in the project corridor – yet will remain unsafe until 2026.
 Map: DOT

-The new delay is especially disappointing because these lanes would have been the first protected bike infrastructure installed in this part of Brooklyn since the Eastern Parkway bike path came online in 1870.
+The new delay is especially disappointing because these lanes would have been the first protected bike infrastructure installed in this part of Brooklyn since the Eastern Parkway bike path came online in the late 1800s.
 Local streets in this area clearly need some form of traffic calming.
 South of East New York Avenue, the streets measure 43.5 feet wide and have few street markings to delineate the two vehicular lanes that supposedly exist on Brooklyn and Kingston.

 When DOT first revealed the bike lane project, staffers reported 158 injuries due to crashes in the project area between 2019 and 2023, with children accounting for 1 in 7 cyclist or pedestrian injuries.